wleonhardt/bjs-coupon-clipper-ff-ext/README.md

 ## Features

-- One-click control – Play/Pause toggling via popup
+- One-click control – Start/Cancel via popup
-- Auto-scroll – Loads and clips coupons as the page grows
+- Auto-scroll – Loads and clips all visible coupons
-- Error recovery – Detects issues and refreshes as needed
+- Error recovery – Detects issues and refreshes the page
-- Status display – Popup shows current running state
+- Smart status – Shows Idle, Ready, Clipping, Complete
+- UI-matching – Inspired by BJ’s visual theme (no logos used)
-- No bloat – Lightweight, no tracking, no 3rd-party code
+- No bloat – Lightweight, no tracking, no third-party code

 ---